Privacy policy

 6. Regular data disclosures and transfers

-Properta may disclose and transfer personal data only when this is an obligatory requirement under applicable law (e.g. disclosures to the statutory authorities).
+Properta may disclose and transfer personal data only when it is an obligatory requirement under applicable law (e.g. disclosures to the statutory authorities).
 In addition, in the case of a possible merger and acquisition transaction, Properta may disclose and transfer data to a third party related to the merger and acquisition transaction.

 7. Retention time policies

 Among others, Properta may store information related to assignments for 10 years after the termination of the assignment.
-In accordance with the Finnish Bar Association’s Guidelines for the Prevention of Money Laundering and Terrorist Financing, we store information necessary to prevent money laundering and terrorist financing for 5 years from the end of the client relationship, unless any other obligation requires us to retain the information longer.
+In accordance with the Finnish Bar Association’s Guidelines for the Prevention of Money Laundering and Terrorist Financing, we store information that is necessary to prevent money laundering and terrorist financing for 5 years after the end of the client relationship, unless any other obligation requires us to retain the information longer.

 8. The rights of a data subject